Living room rug ideas – 15 statement ways to instantly brighten up your space

 A striped rug against an otherwise plain background is a powerful tool in interior architecture – it has the effect of redirecting the eye and reshaping a space.
 A smart stripe – whether wide or narrow – is a classic pattern that will visually elongate and widen a room, just as floorboards do.

 Scallop-edging is the decor trend that we can’t get enough of.
-The shift towards softer, shaped edges is becoming ever prevalent in interior design with the trend for scallop and sea-inspired furnishings emerging across our living space.
-The undulating curves of the design create a romantic silhouette that not only looks stylish – but will also add subtle interest to neutral living room ideas.
+The shift towards softer, shaped edges is becoming ever-prevalent in interior design with the trend for scallop and sea-inspired furnishings emerging across our living space.
+The undulating curves of the design create a romantic silhouette that not only looks stylish – but will also add subtle interest to beige living room ideas.

 Like a painting on the wall, rugs can offer personality using color and texture to transform your home into a space that really reflects your own aesthetics.

 Even the most beautiful of wooden floors may benefit from a beautiful rug to tie a scheme together or create a focal point within a room.
 This art-inspired rug will add a splash of color to your home without having to reach for the paint brush.

 13. Opt for a rug made from natural materials

 Natural flooring made from plant fibre is a versatile option, having moved on from merely rustic designs to encompass smart city looks, too.
 It can be fitted in the same way as carpet, used as a room square or as a rug or runner with a bound – decorative fabric – or leather edge.